 We struggled with this a bit on JRuby too while implementing win32ole.
 The contract under which we implemented it also called for high concurrency, so we needed to figure out the right bits and pieces and threading models and so on.

 Is it possible for you to try this with JRuby + jruby-win32ole gem?
 If it works, then what we did might help MRI.

-Updated by enebo (Thomas Enebo) about 9 years ago
+Updated by enebo (Thomas Enebo) over 9 years ago

 JRuby's implementation should be prone to the same problems when accessing an STA service from multiple threads.
 The fact that it works should probably be considered luck more than anything.
 I agree with the original reporters statement that thread-safety is the users problem to work around.